Goop101/goindex/README.md

 Under “ENABLE APIS AND SERVICES” search for “Drive”, and enable the “Google Drive API”.

-Click “Credentials” in the left-side panel (not “Create credentials”, which opens the wizard), then “Create credentials”, then “OAuth client ID”.
+Click “Credentials” in the left-side panel (not “Create credentials”, which opens the wizard).

 It will prompt you to set the OAuth consent screen product name, if you haven’t set one already.

+OAuth Consent Screen > User Type > External > Application Name

+Click “Credentials” in the left-side panel, then “Create credentials”, then “OAuth client ID”.

 Choose an application type of “other”, and click “Create”. (the default name is fine)